shazni228/HR-Employee-Dashboard-Project-MySQL-Power-BI-/README.md

-HR Analytics Dashboard
+# HR Analytics Dashboard

+A dashboard created to analyze employee data and provide insights into workforce demographics, turnover trends, and areas for improvement.

-Data Used
+## Data
-The data was obtained from the HR department and contained over 22,000 employee records from 2000 to 2020.
-It included details like employee id, name, department, location, hire date, term date, job title, gender, ethnicity and other attributes.
+The data was obtained from the HR department and contained over 22,000 employee records from 2000-2020 including:
+- Employee ID
+- Name
+- Department
+- Location
+- Hire date
+- Termination date
+- Job title
+- Gender
+- Ethnicity
+- Other attributes

-Data Cleaning and Analysis with MySQL
+## Data Cleaning
-The data was imported into MySQL Workbench for cleaning and analysis.
-Records with negative ages (967) and future termination dates (1599) were excluded.
-Additional fields like age, tenure, state were calculated.
+The raw data was imported into MySQL Workbench for cleaning and analysis.
+Records with:
+- Negative ages (967 records)
+- Future termination dates (1599 records)
+Were excluded to ensure only valid data was analyzed.

+Additional derived fields like age, tenure, state were calculated during this stage.

-Data Visualization in Power BI
+## Data Visualization
 The cleaned data from MySQL was connected to Power BI for interactive visualization and dashboarding.
+A variety of chart types like pie charts, bar graphs, and maps were used.

-Key Insights
+## Insights

-Majority of employees were males.
-White ethnicity had the highest representation, while Native Hawaiian and American Indian were least.
-Most employees were between 25-34 years old.
-Headquarters had more employees than remote locations.
-Average tenure for terminated employees was 7 years.
-Gender distribution varied across departments and titles.
-Marketing department had the highest turnover.
-Ohio had the most number of employees by state.
-Total employee count increased over time.
-Legal and Auditing had the highest average tenure.
-Services, Sales and Marketing had the lowest average tenure.
-Limitations
-Records with invalid ages/dates were excluded during data cleaning in MySQL.
-Additional records could potentially exist outside the analyzed time period.

-This dashboard provided valuable insights into the company's workforce demographics, turnover trends, and optimization opportunities.
-Regular updates can help track progress on people initiatives.
+Key insights into workforce demographics, trends, and opportunities included:
+- Male to female ratio
+- Ethnicity representation
+- Age and tenure distributions
+- Headquarters vs remote split
+- Departmental and location turnover
+- Gender distribution by role and department
+- Changes over time from 2000-2020

+## Future Enhancements
+Areas of potential improvement include:
+- Incorporating additional years of data as it becomes available
+- Deep diving insights by role, level, ethnicity subgroups
+- Benchmarking against industry/location norms
+- Predictive modeling for attrition risks
+- Interactive filters and drilldowns

+Let me know if you have any other questions!